Hemmingsen Drug Store

 Every day we were finding either adherence issues or instances where someone should be taking a medication that they weren’t at all, whether it had fallen through the cracks or the doctor hadn’t prescribed it for some reason.

-Before Chris and Mindy launched medication synchronization at their pharmacy, they set a lofty goal of getting half their total volume signed up for the program by the end of 2018.
+Before Chris and Mindy launched medication synchronization at their pharmacy, they set a lofty goal of getting half their total volume signed up for the program.
 It didn’t take long for them to shatter expectations though.
 Staff enthusiasm and patient interest were so high they found themselves 120% to goal by July, which had a profound impact on patient experience right off the bat.

 We’ve definitely seen a major improvement with our workflow.
 Since patients with maintenance medications only have to come in to the pharmacy once a month, we’re not only simplifying their lives, but we’ve also had more time to offer a higher level of service to the people who are in the store for immediate needs, like antibiotics.

 Hemmingsen Drug Store is charging ahead, on pace to surpass their first-year goal early, and they’ve already seen an increase in their adherence performance.
 Patients are getting everything they need in one quick, convenient pharmacy visit every month, which has made it much easier for them to take their medications as prescribed.
 Now Chris is looking to take a more targeted approach to signing up patients.
 He plans on incorporating Patient Engagement Center targeting into the team’s workflow so they can identify specific individuals who are struggling with adherence and proactively encourage them to take advantage of this life-changing program.